-Geocaching is a modern, high-tech take on treasure hunts, and has become something of a worldwide phenomenon.
-Promising a fun challenge for children (and adults) of all ages, geocaching ticks plenty of family-friendly boxes:
+Geocaching is a modern, high-tech take on the treasure hunt and has become something of a worldwide phenomenon.
+Geocaching is a fun challenge for children (and adults) of all ages, and ticks plenty of family-friendly boxes:

 - It gets kids out and about in the fresh air

 - It provides great opportunities for exercise (especially for ‘walk-resistant’ children)

 - It enables kids to explore different environments

 - It helps kids to learn about ecology

 - In its basic form, it’s free